josevicenteayala/RestAPITasks/README.md

 # RestAPITasks
-This repo is to practice REST tasks
+This repo is to practice REST features